lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ???

--   This article from Tom MacWright (almost three months ago) which you should read if you havent.
+-   This article from Tom MacWright (almost three months ago) which you should read if you haven't.
--   This resonated amongst the brightest minds of the Django community, and outside.
+-   This resonated among the brightest minds of the Django community, and outside.
 -   We've just added too much oil to the salad.
 -   We could be very close to an inflection point in the history of the web in which we start enjoying boring frameworks again.